thunderclient/thunder-client-support/README.md

 * Note 1: **Environment file**: if you dont want to save environment file to git server, use **.gitignore** to ingore the file thunderEnvironment.db
 * Note 2: **Files changes** are not detected by the extension yet, if you pulled changes from git, click **Reload** option from collection Tab to update data.
 * Note 3: Please **restart vscode** after updating settings.

+<a name="auth"></a>
+## Auth
+* OAuth 2.0 the callback url needs to be entered into your oauth server trusted redirect url list.
+* Oauth authentication credentials is send via header or body, please select appropriate one based on your server requirement.

 <a name="variables"></a>
 ## System Variables